Bohemia, New York: Local cigar industry

 The Slavic immigrants came to Bohemia with excellent cigar-making skills.
 There were once several cigar making factories in the town and the industry provided a living for many of the residents.
 Two notable cigar factories were Albert Kovanda's factory, located on the corner of Lakeland and Smithtown Avenues, and the M. Foster Cigar Factory, located at Ocean Avenue and Church Street.
 The local cigar industry continued until the 1930s when mechanized production did away with the need for hand manufacturing.
 No cigar factories remain today.

 Name change

 Over the years, there have been a number of attempts to change the name of Bohemia, which some people felt was too tied to one ethnic group.
 They felt this was keeping new people and new businesses from coming to the town.
-Proposed new names have included: Sayville Heights or North Sayville, after the town immediately to the south; Lidice, after a Czech town destroyed by Nazi troops during World War II; and MacArthur, after the airport built in the 1940s (the airport is named for controversial American General Douglas MacArthur).
+Proposed new names have included: Sayville Heights or North Sayville, after the town immediately to the south; Lidice, after a Czech town destroyed by Nazi troops during World War II; and MacArthur, after the airport built in the 1940s (the airport is named for American General Douglas MacArthur).
 None of the efforts to change the name received enough public support to be finalized.